ncdisrup-ai/ProjectTypeClassification_TransformerFineTune/README.md

 ##  🚀 Quick Install

-`pip install -r requirements.txt` #install environment.
+Due to the power of GPU needed i advise you to use colab with `ClassifyContratType_TransformersFineTunEx_v2_colab.ipynb`(in classification dir)

-copy data (in data dir) "ContratosAP_v10.0_All TrainPred" to c:\DadosAP.
+copy data (in data dir) `ContratosAP_v5.2_TrainPred.xlsx` to sample_data.

-run python or jupiter notebook file (in classification dir).
+Run

 ## 📖 Documentation

-Please see docs dir for full documentation.

-See document that explains the project (in Portuguese - from slide 24 to 43).
+Please see the description in .ipynb about this project.

+##  🚀 Results (Applied AI vs Transformers)

+Having in consideration that we have few data (751 projects) to fine tune the 8 project categories, we´ve understood that distilbert focus on the categories with more data, so we only managed to obtain about 50% acurracy (for instance with Support Linear Classifier - SVC - Applied AI, with the same data to train we manage to obtain 84% acurracy).